 Keeping your puppy in tip top health

 Is your puppy chewing on everything in sight?
-Adolescent chewing is different to teething chewing since it occurs once all the needle-like puppy teeth have fallen out.
+Adolescent chewing is different to teething chewing, since it occurs once all the needle-like puppy teeth have fallen out.
 Adolescent dogs often have an uncontrollable urge to chew and there are different theories as to why.
 Whatever the cause, if you want to safeguard your slippers, it's a good idea to provide your puppy with things they’re meant to chew!

 Watch out for head shaking or scratching at the ears.
-If you suspect your puppy has any ear problems such as an infection, canker or ear mites, don't hesitate to visit your vet.
+If you suspect your puppy has any ear problems, such as a bacterial or fungal infection, inflammation, or ear mites, don't hesitate to visit your vet.

 Signs of a healthy puppy

-A healthy puppy has bright eyes, a shiny coat and is full of energy.
+A healthy puppy has bright eyes, a shiny coat, and lots of energy.

 Once you're past the initial stages, other factors can also stress your puppy.
 Separation anxiety is a common problem.
-Once again love and reassurance are the best medicine and if the problem continues or seems severe, talk to your vet.
+Once again, love and reassurance are the best medicine.
+If the problem continues or seems severe, talk to your vet.

 Prevention is better than cure

-Your puppy should have started on a course of vaccinations before coming to you and your breeder or rescue centre should have given you a vet's certificate to prove this.
+Your puppy should have started on a course of vaccinations before coming to you, and your breeder or adoption centre should have given you a vet's certificate to prove this.
 Keeping up your puppy's vaccination schedule is one of the most important things you can do to keep them healthy.
 A regular worming programme and flea control are also important so you should ask your vet for details.